 Wait for the Status to change to Tunnels Deployed or Connection Active to view the IPsec tunnel settings.
 View IPsec settings associated with the selected services.

 SD-WAN Azure settings:

 Disable SD-WAN change management – By default, the Change Management process is automated.
 This means that anytime a new configuration is available at Azure Virtual WAN infrastructure, SD-WAN Center obtains it and starts applying it to branches automatically.
-However, this behavior is controlled, if you want to control when a configuration needs to be applied to branches.
+However, this behavior is controlled, if you want to control when a configuration must be applied to branches.
 One benefit of disabling automatic change management is that the configuration for this feature and other SD-WAN features is managed independently.

 Disable SDWAN Polling– Disables all SD-WAN azure new deployments and polling on existing deployments.

-Polling Interval - Polling interval option controls the interval of looking for configuration updates in Azure Virtual WAN infrastructure, the recommended time for polling interval is 1 hour.
+Polling Interval - Polling interval option controls the interval of looking for configuration updates in Azure Virtual WAN infrastructure.
+The recommended time for polling interval is 1 hour.

 Disable Branch-to-Branch Connection – Disables branch-to-branch communication over Azure Virtual WAN infrastructure.
-By default,this option is disabled.
-Once you enable this, it means on-prem branches are able to communicate with each other and the resources behind the branches over IPsec through Azure’s Virtual WAN Infra.
+By default, this option is disabled.
+Once you enable this, it means that on-prem branches are able to communicate with each other and the resources behind the branches over IPsec through Azure’s Virtual WAN Infra.
 This does not have any effect on branch-to-branch communication over SD-WAN virtual path, branches are able to communicate with each other and their respective resources/end points over virtual path even if this option is disabled.

 Disable BGP – This disables BGP over IP, by default it is disabled.
 Once enabled the site routes are advertised over BGP.

 Debug Level – Enables capturing logs to debug if there is any connectivity issues.